 - Turn off all “screens” – tv, phone, tablet, and computer – at least half an hour before bed.

 - Establish a consistent "wind down" routine about an hour before your bedtime.
-This could include taking a warm shower, enjoying a cup of non-caffeinated herbal tea, and brushing your teeth.

 Siestas: The Value of Power Napping

 A siesta is a brief nap taken in the early afternoon in many tropical climates closer to the equator.
 In these “siesta cultures” such as Spain, Mexico, Ecuador, and Nigeria, as many as 60% of citizens may take a daytime nap 4 or more times per week.
 In the United States, daytime naps are more common in southern states like Florida than in northern states like Pennsylvania and New York.
 Traditionally, siestas served as a daily break to rest and spend time with family when the sun is high and hot and energy may be low post-lunch.
 However, studies have shown that “power naps” – naps of about 20 minutes – may also increase energy and help consolidate memories and cement new learning.
 One study found that a 20-minute nap was more effective than a cup of coffee in decreasing daytime sleepiness.
-However, it also found that a 90-minute nap was too long, and resulted in even greater tiredness.
-So, if you’ve been studying all morning for a big test at 3 or 4, go ahead and take a nap – but keep it short!
+However, it also found that a 90-minute nap was too long and resulted in even greater tiredness.
+So, if you’ve been studying all morning for a big test at later in the day, go ahead and take a nap – but keep it short!

 - Address ongoing sources of emotional stress.
 Try speaking with a counselor about any conflicts, losses or other stressors, to help you get back on track.